Cimmerians: Warfare

+Culture

 Art

 The Cimmerians used the same type of "Animal-style" art as the Scythians.

 Religion

 The western group of the Cimmerians who migrated into West Asia appeared to have adopted the worship of the Anatolian deity Šanta from the local inhabitants of Ḫilakku and Tabal.
 The name of the god Šanta might possibly appear as a theophoric element in the name of the Cimmerian king Sandakšatru.